neurodebian/neurodebian/sphinx/index.rst

 Get NeuroDebian
 ===============

-Choose on which operating system you want to run NeuroDebian, and select a download server close to you:
+First select what kind of operating system you are using, and then choose a download server close to you:

 .. include:: sources_lists